Rowing Machine Workouts: The Ultimate Guide

 Unlike running, rowing is low-impact, which means less wear and tear on your knees and ankles.
 So, if you’re nursing an injury or just want a change from the high-impact grind, rowing is a great way to stay active without risking further damage.

-• Case in point: As a collegiate rower at UCLA, one of my strongest teammates joined our crew because of a hip and knee injury that hindered later movement, which is critical in soccer—the sport he had been recruited for.
+- Case in point: As a collegiate rower at UCLA, one of my strongest teammates joined our crew because of a hip and knee injury that hindered lateral movement, which is critical in soccer—the sport he had been recruited for.
 But because rowing is both easy on the joints and linear in nature, he was able to compete at the varsity level without risking injury (in fact, in strengthening the complementary muscle groups, he effectively improved his recovery—fortunately for us, he was hooked on rowing by that time).

 And here’s the kicker: Rowing can be as challenging or as easy as you make it.
 You can start with steady-state sessions that build cardiovascular endurance, or you can crank up the intensity with intervals that get your heart pumping fast.
 There’s a rowing workout for every fitness level and goal, and the beauty is that you control the pace.